MPFEConsultancy/mpfeconsultancy.github.io/blog/_posts/2025-04-09-azure-container-services.md

 > Docker made containers approachable for developers with a clean CLI, sensible defaults and easy to write Dockerfiles.
 > Ultimately "It works on my machine" became "It works everywhere".

 Azure offers a range of containerization services.
-Which one/s you should choose will depend on your specific needs, the complexity of your application/s and how much control you want of the underlying platform.
+The service(s) you should choose will depend on your specific needs, the complexity of your application(s) and how much control you want of the underlying platform.

 ![Azure compute services](/assets/img/azure-compute-services.png)